morganstanley/ComposeUI/architecture/adr-008-module-security.md

 These are the scenarios that we account for:
 1. A .NET assembly is loaded by Compose
 	- We can verify it by using Authenticode
-2. A Web application is loaded into a Compose embedded browser
+2. A Web application is loaded into a ComposeUI embedded browser
 	- We will use WebView2 and verify the URL that is loaded
 	- We can intercept any navigation event and check the new URL against an allowed URL/domain list
 3. A Web application loaded into a desktop browser (i.e. Chrome)
 	- We can use OAuth to authenticate the web app

 We distribute a generated token offline to each client app developer team.
 They bundle the token into the application.
-The app sends this token to Compose when connecting.
+The app sends this token to ComposeUI when connecting.
 This token identifies the app and it can also be used to associate entitlements with the app.

 Once we verify that it is a valid token, we allow the app to connect to the Message Router.